alekvie/SER2NET-guide-FH/README.md

 Before modifying anything, create a full disk image backup of the hub.
 Make sure you have the correct device path before executing the command (use lsblk).

 Alternatively you can make the backup after you have root access via SSH.
-I think it is important to make a backup if Futurehome tries to update the hub to make it impossible to use locally without a subscription.
+Creating a backup is advised, as future updates from Futurehome may revoke root access to the hub, making it impossible to install or run ser2net or similar tools locally.

 ```bash
 sudo dd if=/dev/sda of=~/futurehome_backup_$(date +%Y%m%d_%H%M%S).img bs=4M status=progress